-The Most Dangerous Man in America Reception
+The Most Dangerous Man in America: Reception

-The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers introduces its audience to over 30 different characters from the Vietnam War era.
+THE MOST DANGEROUS MAN IN AMERICA: Daniel Ellsberg and the Pentagon Papers introduces its audience to more than 30 different characters from the Vietnam War era.
 The "Reception" activity provides an opportunity for students to meet many of the personalities they will encounter in the movie.
 Students also meet individuals not included in The Most Dangerous Man in America who embody themes and issues addressed in the film.
 The reception provides a foundation of knowledge for viewers that will enhance understanding of the film's content by exposing them to terminology, personalities, historical events, and analysis.